Thomsch/tellina_user_experiment/experiment_design_doc.md

 If both infrastructure training and Tellina training is enabled, infrastructure training will happen first, then Tellina training will happen right after.

-The training is complete once the user succeeds the training task.
+The training is complete once the user succeeds at the training task.

 During the training:
 - The user is expected to follow the instructions linked to by the training